Nadim Mostafa: Career

 Mostafa was elected to parliament from Rajshahi-4 as a Bangladesh Nationalist Party candidate in 1996 and 2001.
-He was the special secretary of Bangladesh Nationalist Party.
+He was the special secretary of the Bangladesh Nationalist Party.

 Mostafa went into hiding in early 2007 during the 2006–2008 Bangladeshi political crisis.
 On 3 July 2007, Mostafa was sentenced to five years imprisonment for extortion.

 Charges were framed against him on 24 April 2007 for supporting militants.
 A victim of Jamaat-ul-Mujahideen Bangladesh filed the case against Mostafa, Ruhul Kuddus Talukder Dulu, and Aminul Haque were charged in the case of abetting the Islamic militant organisation.
 In July 2007, Mostafa was acquitted in the case over the embezzlement of corrugated galvanised iron sheets from a government relief fund.
 On 15 August 2007, Mostafa was sentenced to ten years imprisonment on an extortion case.
 He was alleged to have tried to extort Molla Hasan Imam Faruk, Maria Union Parishad chairperson, ahead of elections.
 On 25 September 2007, two other cases were filed against him, one for extortion and another for abetting militants.

 The Daily Star reported on 3 August 2008 that Mostafa, along with Ruhul Kuddus Talukder Dulu, Mizanur Rahman Minu, and Alamgir Kabir, used state resources during the Bangladesh Nationalist Party government to finance militants such as Jamaat-ul-Mujahideen Bangladesh in Rajshahi.
 The Anti-Corruption Commission pressed charges against him for allegedly possessing 28.6 million taka in illegal wealth on 11 November 2008.
 The name of his wife, Nurunnahar Parul, was dropped from the charge sheet as no evidence was found against her during the investigation.